 Fine weather encouraged many folk to proceed from the “On the Move” event in Chapel High to the Strawberry Fair on Shenfield common.
 Local organisations such as Lighthouse Furniture Project, Diabetes UK, the Fire service and many others were on hand to chat about how their organisation works.
 The picture above shows one of the many marquees where there were displays for everyone to enjoy.

 A few were lucky enough to attend this event held in London between 30th May and 2nd June.
-If you were not one of these, you can hear recordings of the main talks at https://www.relationalmission.org/courage-resources Use the Soundcloud playlist or copy and paste this link into your browser.
+If you were not one of these, you can hear recordings of the main talks on the Relational Mission resource page.

 Mike Betts’ message from Day 1, looking at principles of courage from the story of David in 1 Samuel 17:20-50.
 Mike encouraged us to CHANGE.
 David beat Goliath.
 He fought against derision and lies from the pit.
 List to these talks and be inspired.